What is Shared Ownership?

 How does Shared Ownership work?

 You as the purchaser would pay a mortgage on the share that you own and then pay rent on the remaining share, to the housing association that sold you the property.
 The deposit required for shared ownership is much lower and therefore more accessible for so many people.
 You only need a mortgage for the share you are purchasing and not the full property value.
-To learn how it all works, look at our 6-step guide to home ownership through Shared Ownership.

 1. Register with your local registered provider (RP) and local homebuy agent